-  Unfinished and natural flooring retains moisture and will lead to mold buildup, possibly triggering allergic reactions.
+Unfinished and natural flooring retains moisture and will lead to mattress mold buildup, possibly triggering allergic reactions.
 Also, older flooring may contain mold spores or dust, soiling your mattress and making it unsuitable for sleeping.

 Place a Barrier Between Your Mattress and the Floor